dayvonjersen/linguist/README.md

 Returns the mimetype string, or the empty string on failure

 shouldIgnore will be true iff the mimetype matches known binary formats

+This function uses the golang.org/pkg/mime library and should be relatively safe to use, but not very robust

 #### func  GetColor